 Peer counsellors do not offer diagnoses, but they can lend an ear, offer feedback, and refer students to mental health professionals if need be.

 Who can apply to this course?

-Any student pursuing a bachelor's or masters in psychology can apply for Citta's Peer Counselling Course.
+Any student pursuing or planning to pursue a bachelor's or masters in psychology can apply for Citta's Peer Counselling Course.

 2-month long course with live interactions on the weekends